top of page

 Lab News

-• Welcome to Samantha Pierce and Dominique Ruest, our newest Master's thesis students, and Victoria Tess, our Lab Technician, who are helping design experimental tasks for our longitudinal study on sensory and language sampling in early reading.
+• Welcome also to Raveena Gill and Jessica Shapiro, research assistants, who will be working with children in schools for our longitudinal study on sensory and language sampling in early reading.

-• Congratulations to Keaden Shebaylo and Francesca Silla for graduating with their School Psychology M.A.s!
+• Congratulations to Katharine Zinger for graduating with her School Psychology M.A.!

-• Congratulations to Samantha Pierce for winning a CGS-M award, and to Katharine Zinger for winning a Research Manitoba Master's Studentship.
+• Congratulations to Adiam and Deric for winning a CGS-M award.
 Excellent work!

 bottom of page